The SOX & TFA Retaliation Case

 Why They Know It Was Me: I disclosed my IRS filings in the arbitration record, attached the claim numbers, and then added them to my federal case.
 The companies knew by April 2025 that I was the whistleblower.

-Forms of Retaliation: Instead of a simple firing, the retaliation came as bans on my social accounts, procedural sabotage in arbitration, secret money deposited into my account, and threats of sanctions, all after I filed with the IRS.
+Forms of Retaliation: Instead of a simple firing, the retaliation came as bans on my social accounts, procedural sabotage in arbitration, secret money deposited into my account, and threats of sanctions, all after I filed with the IRS & SEC.

 Exhibit: Secretary’s Findings (September 9, 2025)

-This document is OSHA’s official dismissal of my retaliation complaint under the Taxpayer First Act.
+This document is OSHA’s official dismissal of my retaliation complaint under the Taxpayer First Act and Sarbanes-Oxley Act.

 The findings are clear: